What We Do

 - All groups are for both child and parent/caregiver.

 - ParentChild+ Home Program – an early literacy home visitation program for families with children ages 18 months – 3 years old.

-- Family Education "Passport to Parenting" Workshops - presented by a child development facilitator on topics such as child development, language & literacy, transitioning to new school, etc. Child activity provided while parents attend workshop.
+- Family Education "Passport to Parenting" Workshops - presented by a child development facilitator on topics such as child development, language & literacy, transitioning to new school, etc. Child activity is provided while parents attend workshops.

 - "Hot Topic" Play, Learn & Grow Together - a special group discussion time for parents while their child goes off to another room to engage in early learning activities.

 - Help Me Grow Project - an opportunity to ask questions about how your child is growing and learning with a Help Me Grow educator.
 Everyone who participates will receive learning activities that you and your child can do together at home.

 - Parents Helping Parents Support Groups – a place to talk about your parenting and family stresses with other parents and caregivers.
 Meetings are held every Monday at 6:30 p.m.
 One in English and one in Portuguese.
 Childcare provided!